-We estimate that the net proceeds from the combined offering, based on an assumed offering price of US\$10.85 per ADS (being the last reported sale price of our ADSs on the New York Stock Exchange on November 21, 2005), after deducting underwriting discounts and estimated expenses would be approximately US\$82.6 million.
-We estimate that the net proceeds from the preemptive rights offerings would be approximately US\$58.7 million assuming the offers are fully subscribed at an equivalent price per share.
+We estimate that the net proceeds from the combined offering (based on the offering price of US\$ per ADS, after deducting underwriting discounts and estimated expenses) would be approximately US\$ million.
+We estimate that the net proceeds from the preemptive rights offerings would be approximately assuming the offers are fully subscribed.